-The P.E. uniform consists of navy-blue school shorts, white school t-shirt, and tennis shoes that conform to the description in the previous page.
+The P.E. uniform consists of navy-blue school shorts, white school t-shirt, white ankle length socks are to be worn with P. E. uniform and tennis shoes that conform to the description in the previous page.
 During cold weather, students may wear the school's sweatpants and sweatshirt instead of the regular pant and polo shirt.
 For Cool Weather